What Are Cataracts?

 - Double vision in one eye

 Cataracts can make it difficult to perform normal tasks and engage fully in life.
 Fortunately, excellent results are typically expected from cataract removal.
 Cataract surgery is now a relatively brief (20 minutes or less) operation, which can be performed as an outpatient procedure.
 Drs.
-Evans, McNulty, and Barsam perform cataract surgery at North Suburban Eye Associates.
-Treatment is conducted in the office and patients can return home the same day.
+Evans, McNulty, and Barsam perform cataract evaluations at North Suburban Eye Associates.
+Treatment for cataracts is done at the North Shore Cataract and Laser Center in Stoneham, patients can return home the same day after surgery.
 Normal activities are usually resumed within a few days.

 Real Patient Testimonial